 ThingsCon is organising a research trip to Shenzhen!
 Join us and get to know the maker scene and the hardware ecosystem that makes Shenzhen the Silicon Valley of hardware.
 During our 5 day excursion, we’ll visit maker spaces, hardware markets, manufacturers, Foxconn, etc.

 Any maker, product designer or hardware developer around the world knows Shenzhen.
 It is known for being the area where all things like smartphones are manufactured and assembled, but it is equally known for the widespread copycat practices and production of cheap knockoffs; better known as Shanzhai.
 There is however much more to Shenzhen then this dichotomy.
-Due to a vibrant maker scene and the informal open innovation culture, combined with readily available resources, capital and manufacturing capacity, the Shenzhen ecosystem is churning out innovations at an astonishing speed.
-In a documentary on Future Cities, Wired named Shenzhen the The Silicon Valley of Hardware.
+Due to a vibrant maker scene and the informal open innovation culture, combined with readily available resources, capital and manufacturing capacity, the Shenzhen ecosystem is churning out innovations at an astonishing speed. (see the WIRED documentary Shenzhen the The Silicon Valley of Hardware.)

 Manufacturing & designers collaboration

 Shenzhen Design Week

 Visits to maker meetup

 If you want to join, please register here and we’ll be in touch with you shortly!
 Only 3 spots left!

 Here's a little impression of our trip to Shenzhen in November 2016.